The Problem

 The Solution, The Change

 Bitch and complain (also called “flow” or “flow-with” the psr’s, often many times (instructions are in the examples below).
-The repetitions build a memory center that pulls my focus into it.
-While there, I don’t find fault with every thought while I form and carry out, externalize, a decision.
-In other words, I don’t oppose myself.
+The repetitions build a memory centre that pulls my focus into it.
+While there, I don’t oppose myself by finding fault with every thought that forms my true response/my decision.
+Instead, I simply externalize it.

 Good to know:

-- While my mind can go blank, it’s rare compared to my mind’s almost constant stream of thoughts and feelings.
+- While my mind can go blank more than a few times in a day, most of the time my mind produces a constant stream of thoughts and feelings.
 This stream causes many distractions, all day every day.
-I need to be good at ignoring them.
+In order to survive, (that means not die), I need to be good at ignoring them.

 - All loss, no matter how small, causes pain.
 That pain is the feeling called grief.
 Thus, loss causes grief.

-- Failure causes loss of what I was trying to do.
-Therefore, failure causes grief.
-The most important failure in daily life is the failure to ignore distractions which occur at the end of my thought that forms my true response, my decision.
-My decision is not a psr.
-It’s the real true me.
-I call the grief from failing to ignore distractions, at the moment my true response appears, the pain of failing to ignore.
+- Since failure causes loss of what I was trying to achieve, the loss caused by failure causes grief.
+The most important failure in daily life is the failure to ignore the distractions that appear at the end of my thought that forms my true response, my decision.
+I call the grief triggered by my failing to ignore distractions,”the pain of failing to ignore”.

 - Everyone is born with a different intensity of the pain of failing to ignore.

 - One of these edits/problem-solving responses (psr’s) to a decision is the fantasy that the feeling of relief will make me feel like acting, feel motivated to act, on my decision.
 (Here lieth the source of the world’s fruitless search for motivation.)
 But it doesn’t work.
 As soon as I solve one problem, a new one appears.
 In fact, solving signals my brain that I want to do more solving, so I can get more relief.
 So, it brings me more problems.
-I call this constant line of psr’s “fear driven seeking of relief” or “second guessing” or “obsessing” about my decision.
+Quickly, the problem solving gains momentum, and becomes out of my control until it becomes frightening and snaps me out of it.
+I call this constant line of psr’s “fear driven seeking of relief” or “second guessing” or “obsessing” or “bad momentum” about my decision.

 - If my pain of failing to ignore is weak, I’m not afraid of it.
-Therefore I don’t produce anxiety – an abnormal fear of a normal situation, and other psr’s that mess around with my decision.
+Therefore, my brain doesn’t produce anxiety – an abnormal fear of a normal situation, and other psr’s that mess around with my decision.
+I’m free to focus on externalizing it by matching my actions to the image of me acting -my action image, that’s in my mind.

-- All emotions, including grief caused by loss of anything, big or small, will keep coming back if opposed or avoided.
+- All emotions, including the grief caused by loss of anything, big or small, will keep coming back if opposed.
 To solve grief, including by avoiding it, is to oppose it.
 As a result, solving grief causes it to come back.

 - All my problems are caused by me trying to solve/oppose the pain of failing to ignore.
 Culture says I should fix this pain.
-My brain says I should feel it, suffer it, and see how it won’t harm me if I do.
-This will make me ignore it by my moving on to seeing and externalizing my true response/my decision.
+My brain says I should feel it, that is, suffer it, and see how it won’t harm me if I do.
+This will make me ignore it by my moving my focus onward to seeing and externalizing my true response/my decision by matching my actions to the action image of my decision.

-The Seeing Sequence, which is the sequence of bitching and complaining /flow in order to see my true response, gets me to stop trying to solve the pain of failing to ignore.
+The Seeing Sequence is the sequence of bitching and complaining /flow/deconstructing, psr’s in order to see my true response.
+It gets me to stop believing my psr’s which gets me to stop trying to solve the pain of failing to ignore.
 As a result, the pain, like all emotion, runs out by itself, most often in bits, not all at once.
-A good but not must-read: Why the Seeing Sequence works.
+A good and almost must-read: Why the Seeing Sequence works.

-(Notice: words in brackets below mean I can choose from several wordings, or the words are instructions or blanks to fill in that fit my experience.)
+(NB (nota bene, Latin for note well): words below, that are in brackets or separated by forward slashes, mean I can choose from several wordings, or the words are instructions, or blanks to fill in that fit my own experience.)

-How to Bitch and Complain/Flow with Psr’s using the following Example List
+How to Bitch and Complain/Flow with/Deconstruct Psr’s using the following Example List

 1. Mood swings over small everyday things.